How do I use the virtual environment?

 You may then close the command prompt.
 The JVM version necessary to view virtual machines must be 1.5.0 or higher.
 If you receive an error, or if it is a different "environment," you may need to install or reinstall Sun's Java: http://java.sun.com/javase/downloads/index.jsp.

-If you continue experiencing technical difficulties, please email the Registrar at email@example.com.
+If you continue experiencing technical difficulties, please contact the Registrar.

 My screen is frozen on, "Rebooting virtual.
 Please wait."